mailjet/laravel-mailjet/docs/usage.md

     public function envelope(): Envelope
     {
         return new Envelope(
-            // Variable can be use in subject too
+            // Variables can be use in subject too
             subject: 'Invoice Paid {{var:invoiceNumber}}',
         );
     }